-1. Log in to - Safe Work Australia 2.
+Su bscribe to Updates 1.
+Log in to - Safe Work Australia 2.
 Fill in your details on the Subscribe to Updates landing page and click submit 3.
-If you see the screen below after you have clicked 'submit' then just click on send anyway The information that you've about to submit is not
+If you see the screen below after you have clicked 'submit' then just click on send anyway () The information that you're about to submit is not secure Research for the set of add add and an end of the set o (and an and a first second s 4.
 Once you have clicked on 'send anyway' you will receive a confirmation on your screen (green table).
 Take a screen shot of this confirmation - and paste it in the space provided below.